fiso64/MusicbeeExplore/README.md

 The plugin integrates with MusicBee's interface and allows users to query external music databases (MusicBrainz and Discogs) for artist discographies and album information.

-1. When a user searches for an artist or album, the plugin queries the selected database (MusicBrainz or Discogs) and retrieves the discography information.
+1. When a user searches for an artist, the plugin queries the selected database (MusicBrainz or Discogs) and retrieves the discography information.

-2. The plugin creates dummy files for each track in the album.
-These dummy files contain metadata but no actual audio content.
+2. The plugin creates dummy files for every album in the artist's discography.
+These dummy files contain metadata but no actual audio content, and simply serve as "links" to load the album in MusicBee.

 3. When a user attempts to play a dummy file, the plugin intercepts the playback:
    - For unloaded albums, it fetches the track list and creates dummy files for all tracks in the album.
    - For unloaded tracks, it uses yt-dlp to search for and download the audio from YouTube.

 4. The downloaded audio is saved in the opus format and replaces the dummy file.
-The metadata is then updated to reflect the downloaded state.
+The file is then re-queued for playback.

-5. If configured, the plugin can use mpv to stream audio directly without downloading (although it takes about the same amount of time to start playing, at least for minute-long songs).
+5. If configured, the plugin can stream the audio directly without downloading (although it takes about the same amount of time until playback starts, at least for minute-long songs).

 ## Requirements